LightBoy01/ai-job-spot/src/job-descriptions/1a0e718144c9bdd03c3dc3ea547ba865403f77d7927a4c9f7e479460e218dfc5-start-to-finish-consulting-gmbh-cmo-fur-d2c-scale-up-mwd.md

   tech hubs.
 It's about building a global brand with a distinctive, authentic northern European foundation.
 ---
+### Description\
+Start to Finish is a leading recruiting boutique for E-commerce startups in the DACH region, partnering with rapidly growing companies like Snocks, Seller X, and Pets Deli to fill key positions.\
+\
-### Description\\nStart to Finish is a leading recruiting boutique for E-commerce startups in the DACH region, partnering with rapidly growing companies like Snocks, Seller X, and Pets Deli to fill key positions.\\n\\nOur client is a fast-growing D2C brand that has already acquired hundreds of thousands of customers and is on track for mid-9-digit revenues.
-As the CMO, you will join a dynamic, international team aiming to scale the brand globally.\\n\\n### Responsibilities\\nAs CMO, you will take overall responsibility for:\\n- Performance Marketing, Influencer, Creative, CRM & Brand strategies.\\n- Developing and implementing scalable cross-channel marketing strategies.\\n- Team leadership: Managing a small but growing team of marketing specialists and external agencies.\\n- Expansion: Guiding the brand into new European markets and, long-term, the USA.\\n- Results & KPIs: Continuously optimizing and reporting on ROAS, CAC, LTV, CM3.\\n- Hands-on Leadership: Reviewing ads, funnels, and reports, leading your team by example.\\n\\n### Qualifications\\n- Experience in scale-ups with at least 8-figure revenues.\\n- Several years of experience in a leading marketing position.\\n- D2C background (Food, Beauty, Lifestyle, Health, etc. – all relevant).\\n- Ability to scale growth through Performance Marketing.\\n\\n### Author's Take\\nThis is an exceptional C-level opportunity for a visionary CMO to drive global expansion for a high-growth D2C brand.
+Our client is a fast-growing D2C brand that has already acquired hundreds of thousands of customers and is on track for mid-9-digit revenues.
+As the CMO, you will join a dynamic, international team aiming to scale the brand globally.\
+\
+### Responsibilities\
+As CMO, you will take overall responsibility for:\
+- Performance Marketing, Influencer, Creative, CRM & Brand strategies.\
+- Developing and implementing scalable cross-channel marketing strategies.\
+- Team leadership: Managing a small but growing team of marketing specialists and external agencies.\
+- Expansion: Guiding the brand into new European markets and, long-term, the USA.\
+- Results & KPIs: Continuously optimizing and reporting on ROAS, CAC, LTV, CM3.\
+- Hands-on Leadership: Reviewing ads, funnels, and reports, leading your team by example.\
+\
+### Qualifications\
+- Experience in scale-ups with at least 8-figure revenues.\
+- Several years of experience in a leading marketing position.\
+- D2C background (Food, Beauty, Lifestyle, Health, etc. – all relevant).\
+- Ability to scale growth through Performance Marketing.\
+\
+### Author's Take\
+This is an exceptional C-level opportunity for a visionary CMO to drive global expansion for a high-growth D2C brand.
 You'll have significant strategic influence, reporting directly to management, and the chance to build and lead a rapidly expanding international team.
 The role offers attractive compensation with a variable bonus component and access to external coaching and international best practices, all within a modern office in Hamburg or Kiel.
 It's perfect for a hands-on leader passionate about scaling brands to international success.